 The property provides 444 public housing units, but the existing units are dilapidated and the density is very low.
 As a result, the District of Columbia’s Office of the Deputy Mayor for Planning and Economic Development identified the Barry Farm neighborhood as one of the communities in the District’s New Communities Initiative.
 The goal of NCI is to revitalize areas of solely public housing and replace them with mixed income and mixed use communities.

 In 2013, POAH and the A&R companies were selected by the District of Columbia Housing Authority to provide master planning and master developer services on this redevelopment which will benefit many of the current residents and the Anacostia neighborhood, and will further economic development by revitalizing Anacostia and the District as whole.
 Coinciding with the New Communities Initiative, POAH and A&R’s redevelopment plan consists of the redevelopment of the existing Barry Farm and Wade Road Apartments into a mixed use development serving residents of varying incomes in a mix of unit types, retail, service uses, and a community park.
-The project will include approximately 1,400 residential units (apartments, row dwellings, and flats).
-Approximately 344 units will be replacement public housing units; another 100 units will be constructed off-site.
+Approximately 1,100 residential units (apartments, row dwellings, and flats) will be built, including 380 replacement public housing units.
 The plan will provide approximately 55,500 square feet of new retail/service uses, a substantial amount of open space, including a 2.4 acre central park, and significant new public infrastructure.

 For more information, visit the Barry Farm website at www.barryfarmredevelopment.org.